openandroidinstaller-dev/openandroidinstaller/README.md

 ## Run OpenAndroidInstaller for development

 Currently development is only supported on Ubuntu Linux.
-MacOS should also work fine.
+MacOS and Windows should also work fine.
+You might need to install additional USB-drivers on Windows.

 1. Clone the main branch of this repository
 2. Run `make poetry` and `make install` to install poetry to manage python and install the required dependencies like adb, fastboot and heimdall.